 Yesterday was our last day with 8th grade.
 The entire school cheered them on before they loaded the bus for their class trip.
 Last night's graduation and celebratory parade were wonderful!
 We are proud of our graduates!

-almost 3 years ago, Matthew D. Cyr
+over 3 years ago, Matthew D. Cyr

 8th